Ludacris2G/splyza-video-box/README.md

 # SplyzaVideoBox

-I built this project according to a figma file as a coding challenge and it got my first ever interview.
+I built this project according to a figma file as a coding challenge and it got me my first ever interview for a web developer position.
 I never worked with Angular before and I just speedrun the documentation and managed to build the app in around 3 days.
 This was very fun to build.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.5.